A Cutting-plane and Benders' Decomposition Algorithm for Two-Stage Distributionally Robust Convex programs: A Finitely Convergent Cutting-plane Decomposition Algorithm for Solving (JMICP)

 The core of the decomposition algorithm is to generate the linear relaxation \eqref{opt:y-lp} of \eqref{opt:y-micp} with the desired properties.
-In section~\ref{sec:param-cut-plane}, we present a parametric cutting-plane algorithm to obtain the linear relaxation, and in Section~\ref{sec:decomp-alg} we provide the decomposition algorithm based on the parameter cut generation.
-The convergence properties are analyzed.
+In Section~\ref{sec:param-cut-plane}, we present a parametric cutting-plane algorithm to obtain the linear relaxation, and in Section~\ref{sec:decomp-alg}, we provide the decomposition algorithm based on the parameter cut generation. {The convergence of these algorithms is analyzed.}